monktastic/blog/pages/quantum/measurement.md

 boundary)[7].

-It is also worth noting that some researchers are looking for evidence of irreversible decoherence.
+It is also worth noting that some researchers are looking for evidence of irreversible decoherence[16].
 If such a thing is found, it should be physically indistinguishable from a "real collapse": the branches cannot interfere in principle, and so within each branch it looks like there suddenly became one final answer.